 The best weapon against sexual harassment is prevention.
 Harassment does not vanish on its own.
-Truth be told, when the issue isn’t solved, the harassment will intensify and turn out to be increasingly hard to cure over the long haul.
-Hence, a Sexual Harassment Policy is a must in any kind of business these days.
+When the issue isn’t solved, the harassment will intensify and turn out to be increasingly hard to cure over the long haul.
+Therefore, if a crime is reported, quick actions should be taken.

 What is Sexual Harassment?

-Employers may not completely understand the importance of having a sexual harassment policy for the employees.
-Some feel that having such a policy is not entirely necessary, but it is necessary to have an anti-harassment policy.
 Employers and managers play a key role in preventing sexual harassment in the workplace.
 They are the ones’ who set the tone of the company.
-It is their job to lead by an example, to model respectful behavior and promote good conduct throughout the organization.
-A positive work culture where everyone respects each other is vital, it significantly lessens the chances of sexual harassment taking place in the organization.
-However, if it does happen then the sexual harassment policy may empower the employees to come forward.
-Having a sexual harassment policy may even help managers and business owners identify potential harassment or problem employees before an incident can occur.
+It is their job to lead by an example, to model respectful behaviour and promote good conduct throughout the organization.
+A positive work culture where everyone respects each other is vital.
+It significantly lessens the chances of sexual harassment taking place in the organization.
+However, if it does happen then the sexual harassment policy will empower the employees to come forward.

 Sexual harassment is harmful to all of us.
-Harassment damages the whole working environment and leads to poor morale, a feeling of insecurity, and legal consequences.
-Failure to prevent sexual harassment in the workplace will have huge consequences on the employer as well as the company as a whole.
+Harassment damages the whole working environment and leads to poor morale, it promotes the feeling of insecurity and invites legal consequences.
 Additionally, the liability lies with the employer in case of harassment by a superior that results in tangible unrest with the organization.